akimky/vk_graffiti_bot/README.md

 Send the bot a message with the text you want to draw on the photo and the photo itself.
 In response, you will receive a processed photo.
 If the size of the text does not suit you, you can explicitly specify it before the text.
 For example: "150 my text", where 150 is the size of the text.

-# How to launch a bot for my group?
+# How to launch the bot for my group?
 To launch a bot in your group, you need to follow a few steps.
 - Сlone the repository to your computer.
 If you use https.